 It’s currently not approved by the Food and Drug Administration (FDA).

-How Is EMG Supposed to Work?
+How Is EMS Supposed to Work?

 The impulse that passes to your muscles from EMS mirrors the electrical stimulation your brain and nervous system uses to activate your muscle fibers.